rahulgopinath/rahulgopinath.github.io/_posts/2020-08-03-simple-ddset.markdown

 This complexity is however, not innate.
 One can produce a much more simple version of DDSET if one is only interested in abstracting inputs, and one has a predicate that does not have a semantic validation phase.
 The algorithm is as follows:

+(We use a number of library functions from that post).
+Unlike previous posts, this post uses a top down approach since we have already defined a number of functions [previously](/post/2020/07/15/ddset/).

 We first define our predicate.
-It fails when there is a nested parenthesis.
+It returns `PRes.success` when there is a nested parenthesis.
 ```python
 import re
 from enum import Enum